DeMonA1/E-learning_platform/README.md

 the response's content.
 3. Add INTERNAL_IPS and add to the list your local IP (toolbar will only display on this IP address)

+Update and FetchFrom CacheMiddleware is used to site caching, but for our case, it's not appropriate way, because of content management views for instructors.